 Individuals can move from apprentice coders to full-time coders by receiving two letters of recommendation signifying two years of experience working with CPT, ICD and HCPCS codes, or provide proof of completion of at least 80 contact hours of education in coding.

 The American Health Information Management Association, or AHIMA, is another large professional organization for coders.
 Like the AAPC, AHIMA offers a number of medical coding and billing certification options, including the Certified Coding Assistant (CCA), Certified Coding Specialist (CCS), and Certified Coding Specialist – Physician-based (CCS-P).

-Like AAPC, AHIMA requires an annual membership fee and the completion of a number of continuing education credits every two years if you are to remain certified.
-AHIMA requires certified members to complete and report 20 continuing education units every two years in order to hold their medical coding certification.
+Unlike AAPC, membership is not required to become AHIMA-certified.
+However, AHIMA requires certified professionals to complete and report 20 continuing education units every two years in order to hold their medical coding certification.

 Continuing education can come in the form of seminars, AHIMA meetings, formal education programs, training courses, and more.
 If you receive any of the above medical coding certifications (CCS, CCA, CCS-P), you are required to complete not only 20 units of continuing education, but a self-assessment as well.

 AHIMA also offers certifications for administrative and more informatics-driven positions.
 To learn more about the AHIMA certification process, visit their website.